mlacoco/notiphy-widget/readme.md

 # Notiphy.me Widget

 ## Overview
-The Notiphy Widget is a notification system designed to integrate seamlessly into your web applications.
+The Notiphy Widget is an embeddable Javascript component that is designed to integrate Notiphy.me notifications into your web applications.
 It provides real-time notifications and flexible configuration options.

 ## Installation
 The easiest way to add the Notiphy widget is to use the CDN links below to include the widget in your HTML.